nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 <img src="Reject.svg" alt="Reject" width="600"/>

-### Editors in chief: assign to the volume "Phase 1"
+### Editors-in-chief: assign to the volume "Phase 1"

 If the publication process should continue, the first task is to assign the article to Phase 1.
 To do this, scroll down to the "Volumes and section" tab and change "Master volume" to "Phase 1"

 <img src="GoPhase1.png" alt="Go to Phase 1" width="600"/>

-### Editors in chief: assign handling and partner editors
+### Editors-in-chief: assign handling and partner editors

 The second task is to Scroll down to the "Editors" tab and click on "Assign editors" to select two editors.
 At this point there is no distinction between Handling and Partner Editor, but